-- Single-pass use Water must have non-detectable levels of generic E. coli or breakpoint disinfectant present at point of entry. - Multi-pass use Water must have non-detectable levels of generic E. coli and/or sufficient disinfectant to ensure returned multi-pass water has no detectable generic E. coli.
+- Single-pass use Water must have non-detectable levels of generic E. coli or breakpoint disinfectant present at point of entry. - Multi-pass use Water must have non-detectable levels of generic E. coli and/or sufficient disinfectant to ensure multi-pass water has no detectable generic E. coli.

 Develop an SOP that determines what corrective actions will be required when harvest water does not meet acceptance criteria.
-If any one single sample exceeds the acceptance criteria, then DO NOT USE THE WATER the water shall not be used for this purpose or until remedial actions have been completed and generic E. coli or disinfectant levels are within acceptance criteria:
+If any single sample exceeds the acceptance criteria, then DO NOT USE THE WATER until remedial actions have been completed and generic E. coli or disinfectant levels are within acceptance criteria:

 Conduct an agricultural water system assessment of water source and distribution system to determine if a contamination source is evident and can be eliminated.
-Eliminate identified contamination source(s) and/or treat with appropriate disinfectants.
+Eliminate identified contamination source(s) and/or treat with appropriate disinfectants. $\geq$ 1 ppm free chlorine after application and pH 5.5 - 7.5